VikeStep/sprinkles_for_vanilla/README.md

 - Set distance you need to be away from bed to sleep in it
 - Disable/Enable any mob
 - Disable/Enable any explosion
-- Force Mob Griefing Off
+- Option to Force Disable Mob Griefing
+- Disable/Enable nether portals being generated
+- Disable/Enable nether portals teleporting
+- Change the mutliplier for the chance of zombie pigmen being spawned at a nether portal
+- Disable/Enable nether portal particles
+- Disable/Enable nether portal sound

 Possible Planned Features
 ---------------------